Faculty Council of Community Colleges

 The Faculty Council of Community Colleges (FCCC) is the official agency through which State University of New York community college faculty engage in university governance.

 History

-The first meeting of the Faculty Council of Community Colleges was held on May 12, 1967, in Albany.
+The first meeting of the FCCC was held on May 12, 1967 in Albany.
 Developed in parallel to the SUNY Faculty Senate, the FCCC originally represented faculty at all New York community colleges.
 When the City University of New York (CUNY) and SUNY were legislatively separated in 1975, the FCCC no longer included the CUNY Community Colleges in its membership.
 Today, the FCCC represents faculty at SUNY's 30 community colleges.

 Aims

-The FCCC focuses on matters relating to community college faculty and system-wide educational policies and other professional matters of the State University of New York, and in those areas the FCCC :
+The FCCC focuses on matters relating to community college faculty and system-wide educational policies and other professional matters of the State University of New York, and in those areas the FCCC: